How To Ski: A Beginner’s Guide to Skiing

 Know the Gear

 Check to make sure you have your boots, skis, poles, helmet and goggles with you.
 If you’re renting, the shop technician will help with selecting and fitting your gear.
-You’ll want to practice putting your ski boots on and clicking in and out of your bindings before heading to the hill.
+You’ll want to practice putting your ski boots and skis on before heading to the hill.

 Know the Basic Techniques